COSE-Collective/project-sentiment-analysis/README.md

 >   + ./Models-folder with the files for models building
 > - main.py -> Is the execution script that will parse the commands you give from the terminal to your code.
 To execute the main.py file the command must have the argument --model_name <model_name>, where <model_name> has 4 options: LSTM, BiLSTM, BERT, RoBERTa

+Comment: The BERT and RoBERTa models are complex and have many parameters, so it is better to use Google Colab to train these models.

 > ### Environment setup
 > #### Step 1